 Phaser is one of the more popular types of audio signal modulation and sounds great on practically any instrument (within reason).
-A superior phaser pedal will get us an excellent phaser modulation sound in our guitar (or other instrument) tone.
+A superior phaser pedal will get us an excellent phaser modulation sound in our guitar (or other instruments) tone.

-In this article, we’ll discuss the top 11 best phaser pedals in the world with a focus on guitar and on bass guitar.
+In this article, we’ll discuss the top 11 best phaser pedals in the world with a focus on guitar and bass guitar.

 The top 11 best phaser pedals for guitar and bass are: